BabylonJS/Documentation/content/features/featuresDeepDive/webXR/webXRARFeatures.md

 var polygon = polygon_triangulation.build(false, 0.01);
 ```

 A simple use case for planes is showing them in your scene using polygons.
-An example for that can be found at the WebXR Plane Detection demo: <Playground id="#98TM63" title="WebXR Plane Dedication Demo" description="WebXR Plane Dedication Demo" image="/img/playgroundsAndNMEs/vrglasses.png"/>
+An example for that can be found at the WebXR Plane Detection demo: <Playground id="#98TM63" title="WebXR Plane Detection Demo" description="WebXR Plane Detection Demo" image="/img/playgroundsAndNMEs/vrglasses.png"/>

 ### Background remover